zulip/zulip/docs/testing/mypy.md

 test.py:200: error: Incompatible types in assignment (expression has type "str", variable has type "int")
 ```

+## Mypy is there to find bugs in Zulip before they impact users

+For the purposes of Zulip development, you can treat `mypy` like a
+much more powerful linter that can catch a wide range of bugs.
+If,
+after running `tools/run-mypy` on your Zulip branch, you get mypy
+errors, it's important to get to the bottom of the issue, not just do
+something quick to silence the warnings, before we merge the changes.
+Possible explanations include:

+* A bug in any new type annotations you added.
+* A bug in the existing type annotations.
+* A bug in Zulip!
+* Some Zulip code is correct but confusingly reuses variables with
+  different types.
+* A bug in mypy (though this is increasingly rare as mypy is now
+  fairly mature as a project).

+Each explanation has its own solution, but in every case the result
+should be solving the mypy warning in a way that makes the Zulip
+codebase better.
+If you're having trouble, silence the warning with
+an `Any` or `# type: ignore` so you're not blocked waiting for help,
+add a `# TODO: ` comment so it doesn't get forgotten in code review,
+and ask for help in chat.zulip.org.

 ## mypy stubs for third-party modules.

 For the Python standard library and some popular third-party modules,